 - One midterm exam will be given in the middle of the semester in class.
-Midterm exam date will be announced in class. - Final exam will be held on the last day of class; date to be determined. - No make-up labs, quizzes, or exams will be arranged.
+Midterm exam date will be announced in class. - Departmental final exam will be held during December 14 December 21. - No make-up labs, quizzes and exams will be arranged.

-ATTITUDE:
+Attitude:

-Disruptive behavior is unacceptable in the lab and will NOT be tolerated.
+Disruptive behavior is unacceptable in the lab, and will NOT be tolerated.
 Late arrival, noisy devices, inconsiderate behavior, and talking during lectures, will not be tolerated.
 Discussion of scientific issues is highly welcome to advance our knowledge, but emotional arguments and quarrels are prohibited.